TitoMunozAbreu/Tareas_Programacion/src/SoccerLeague/README.md

 ### What I learned

-    - Ones of the many String class methods, I used the methods split and matches which both contains regular expressions (regrex).
+    - One of the many String class methods, I used the methods split and matches which both contains regular expressions (regrex).
     - To call a static method from another class.
 I called by the named call dot name method.
     - methods could be static and used it in the main class just by calling its own class unless you need to instantiate an object that won't necessary.